yeekom/VoRalra/README.md

 - **Extra coding help when chatgpt and me didnt know how: [Aspect](https://github.com/Aspectise)**

 - **Extensions logo is gilbert, which is a fish I caught in [Fisch](https://www.roblox.com/games/16732694052/Fisch)**
+- **7_lz helped me a lot with the process of switching away from third party APIs by providing me with the json and just general help**